 - the start of upgrading of the scanner network in ports and airports which also includes innovative portable instruments;

-- the modernization of procedures for managing seized assets, which made it possible to make dozens of cars, thousands of liters of fuel and goods of various kinds available to other State Administrations and to lauch innovative online auction procedures which made it possible to dispose of dozens of luxury goods, cars and boats that have been previously seized to the underworld;
+- the modernization of procedures for managing seized assets, which made it possible to make dozens of cars (that otherwise would not have been possible to register), thousands of liters of fuel and goods of various kinds available to other State Administrations and to lauch innovative online auction procedures which made it possible to dispose of dozens of luxury goods, cars and boats that have been previously seized to the underworld;

 In the 2020-2023 period, ADM also digitized and modernized processes, becoming a partner for the development of Italian businesses.
 In particular, the following should be noted: